 The University is committed to protecting the confidentiality, to the extent possible, of an employee who requests time off as a result of domestic violence, criminal harassment, sexual assault, or stalking.
+Confidentiality is not guaranteed in all circumstances - for example when a crime is alleged to have been committed, when the alleged respondent has had multiple complaints, and/or whenever the circumstances indicate the need to investigate a matter in order to protect other individuals or the university.
 An employee may use unused, accrued paid leave for these purposes.
-A domestic violence or sexual assault leave shall not exceed or extend the amount of time off permitted under any applicable federal or state family and medical leave laws, if any, and is not in addition to what, if any leave, is already permitted by such laws.
+Domestic violence or sexual assault leave shall not exceed or extend the amount of time off permitted under any applicable federal or state family and medical leave laws, if any, and is not in addition to what, if any leave, is already permitted by such laws.

 Independent of any leave rights an employee may have, the University will provide employees a reasonable workplace safety accommodation in response to actual or threatened domestic violence, sexual assault, stalking or criminal harassment.
-Safety accommodations may include transfer, reassignment, a modified schedule, changed work station or phone number, or other measures to address safety.
-In the event an employee would like to discuss an accommodation, please contact the HR Department.
+Safety accommodations may include transfer, reassignment, a modified schedule, change in work station or phone number, or other measures to address safety.
+In the event an employee would like to discuss accommodations, please contact the HR Department.